Tanjong Pagar railway station: Train services

 KTM used to run six daily KTM Intercity trains between Singapore and Kuala Lumpur, the capital city of Malaysia.
 It also ran several other trains between Singapore and other parts of Peninsular Malaysia, such as Kelantan state in the northeast.
 It also operated a shuttle service between Johor Bahru and Singapore for commuters.
 Until 30 June 2011, the stops in Singapore were at Woodlands (for immigration clearance by Singapore Immigration and disembarkation of passengers travelling from Malaysia) and Tanjong Pagar (embarkation and disembarkation).
 Since 1 July 2011, the only stop in Singapore is at Woodlands.

-Tanjong Pagar and Outram Park MRT stations are approximately 1 km from the Tanjong Pagar railway station.
+Tanjong Pagar and Outram Park MRT stations are approximately 1km from the Tanjong Pagar railway station.